-But the disenfranchisement of blacks in state elections remained, and no federal reform challenging state regulations appeared to be in sight as of early 1965.
-In his State of the Union Address, which otherwise outlined a very ambitious legislative agenda for the coming term, newly elected President Johnson did not mention anything whatsoever about existing voting restrictions in the South.
-Neither did Dirksen, whose support would once again become critical, in speeches about his legislative ambitions at the same time.
-It appears that the 1965 Voting Rights Act was initiated very quickly, in response to the graphic media coverage of brutal crackdowns, on March 7, 1965, by state troopers on the protesters against political discrimination who were marching from Selma, AL to the state capital of Montgomery.
+But the disenfranchisement of blacks in state elections remained, with no federal reform in sight as of early 1965.
+In his State of the Union Address, which outlined a very ambitious legislative agenda for the coming term, newly elected President Johnson did not mention anything whatsoever about existing voting restrictions in the South.
+Neither did Dirksen, whose support would once again become critical, in speeches about Republican legislative ambitions.
+It appears that the Voting Rights Act was initiated very quickly, in response to graphic media coverage of brutal crackdowns, on March 7, 1965, by state troopers on the protesters against political discrimination marching from Selma, AL to the state capital of Montgomery.